 As a component of borosilicate glass, borates improve resistance to thermal shock, increase aqueous durability and mechanical strength, imbue electrical neutrality, and structurally modify the glass to make it resistant to heat and chemicals.
 Viewing this page on a tablet or mobile phone?
 Alkali-free borosilicate glass is used in all thin film transistor liquid crystal display (TFT LCD) substrate glass and some types of scratch-resistant, protective outer layers for touchscreens.

 Borate-containing glass beads are used in plastics as reinforcement-extenders.
 Hollow microspheres are used to manufacture automotive parts and patching compounds.
 Their low-density, high-compressive strength, and insulation from heat and sound make them ideal as light-weight fillers for polymeric materials.
-And cover glass and substrate glass for flat photovoltaic cells have specific quality and performance requirements that sometimes need to be met by specialized borosilicate glasses: high strength-to-weight ratio, impact resistance, and surface compatibility with electronics materials.
+Cover glass and substrate glass for flat photovoltaic cells have specific quality and performance requirements that sometimes need to be met by specialized borosilicate glasses, including high strength-to-weight ratio, impact resistance, and surface compatibility with electronics materials.

 Whether inhibiting heat, flame, or corrosion, the purity of this alkaline salt makes it an excellent choice.